Optimizing an SPH Simulation, Part 1: Speed From the Compiler

 It then checks for the presence of SUID/SGID bits on the file.
 If so, it will switch to credential_changing mode.

-In credential_changing mode (aka SUID)#
+credential_changing mode (aka SUID)

-the euid and egid of the newly created image_param will be set to those read from the file (Read during exec_check_permissions !), depending on the SUID/SGID bits respectively.
+#the euid and egid of the newly created image_param will be set to those read from the file (Read during exec_check_permissions !), depending on the SUID/SGID bits respectively.

-!credential_changing mode#
+!credential_changing mode

-The euid and egid are set from the parent’s process credentials.
+#The euid and egid are set from the parent’s process credentials.

 In both case, svuid & svgid will then be copied from the euid and egid